ProYT303/reijtreitjreijftgreifjikm/readme.md

 # READ.
-# I don't give a single fuck if you have been banned because of this.
+# I don't give a fuck if you have been banned because of this (except blacklisted from Dank Memer).
 Selfbots are against Discord's ToS.

 ## REPL.IT Installation.
 Repl is very recommended in this project.